jonasrosland/cv/content/home/about.md

  - Planned and launched several community outreach programs, such as the **{code} Catalyst program, the DevHigh5 program, {code} Catalyst Spotlights, {code} Webinars and {code} Assemblies**
    - **{code} Catalyst program**, an innovative program with the brightest minds in the open source community
    - **DevHigh5 program**, **shepherding 100+ open source projects** through processes surrounding legal, documentation, and community support
    - **{code} Catalyst Spotlights**, a social media campaign where {code} Catalysts were interviewed on their open source involvement.
-Organized the editing, and publishing of videos to YouTube
+Organized the editing, and publishing of videos on YouTube
    - **{code} Webinars**, a webinar series where innovative open source-focused individuals presented information on their open source projects
    - **{code} Assemblies**, social events tied to open source events worldwide where open source-focused people could network and meet in real life
  - Wrote **2 published book chapters** (see more info under "Publications")